List of largest Mexican companies

 This article lists the largest companies in Mexico in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes.
+It also includes a list provided by Global Database, a UK-based company and B2B data provider.

+2023 Global Database list

+This list displays the top Mexican companies by revenue, as provided by Global Database, which ranks the largest companies in Mexico by annual revenue.
+The figures below are given in billions of US dollars and refer to the fiscal year 2023.
+Also listed are the headquarters location, number of employees worldwide, and industry sector of each company.

+2023 Fortune list

+This list displays all 3 Mexican companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
+The figures below are given in millions of US dollars and are for the fiscal year 2023.
+Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

+2023 Forbes list

+This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
+The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
+The table below also lists the headquarters location and industry sector of each company.
+The figures are in billions of US dollars and are for the year 2023.

 2019 Fortune list

 This list displays all 4 Mexican companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
 The figures below are given in millions of US dollars and are for the fiscal year 2018.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

 2019 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
 The figures are in billions of US dollars and are for the year 2018.